 5. Therapist might help

-Seek help from a relationship counsellor or try couples’ therapy to openly communicate with your partner with professional help.
+Relationship counselling can help you immensely or try couples’ therapy to openly communicate with your partner with professional help.

 6. Be understanding